Quantization of symplectic fibrations and canonical metrics: Introduction

 and whose Hermitian metric $h^E$ at $x\in X$ is given for any $s_1,\,s_2\in E_x$ by

 The space $\cinf(X,\Herm(E))$ of Hermitian endomorphisms of $E$ over $X$ then represents the space of quantum observables in the fibres which remain classical along the base, and we get a natural Berezin-Toeplitz quantization map $T_{\pi}:\cinf(M,\R)\to\cinf(X,\Herm(E))$ in the fibres.
-In particular, the example described at the end of the previous paragraph shows that any Hermitian vector bundle $(E,h^E)$ over a compact symplectic manifold $(X,\om)$ is the quantum-classical hybrid associated with the quantization in stages of the projectivization $\pi:\IP(E^*)\to X$ of its dual.
-This is the standard model for a general version of the Stern-Gerlach experiment.

 As explained for instance in \cite[\S\,4.1]{GLS96}, the construction of the quantum-classical hybrid associated with a symplectic fibration is the first step of a two-step process called \emph{quantization in stages}.
-As a second step, we introduce a quantum number $p\in\N$, a holomorphic Hermitian line bundle $(L,h^L)$ prequantizing $(X,\om)$ and a smooth measure $\nu_X$ over $X$, then consider the Hilbert space $\HH_p$ of quantum states to be the space $H^0(X,E_p)$ of holomorphic sections of the tensor product
+As a second step, we introduce a quantum number $p\in\N$, a holomorphic Hermitian line bundle $(L,h^L)$ prequantizing $(X,\om)$ and a smooth volume form $d\nu_X$ over $X$, then consider the Hilbert space $\HH_p$ of quantum states to be the space $H^0(X,E_p)$ of holomorphic sections of the tensor product

 endowed with the $L_2$-Hermitian product \eqref{L2} using instead the Hermitian metric $h^{E_p}$ on $E_p$ induced by $h^L$ and $h^E$.
 Then by definition \eqref{E_x} of $E$, we have a natural identification